Jacobean debate on the Union: Underlying issues

-The Scots were traditionally allied to France (the "Auld Alliance"), and had often been at war with England.
-Christophe de Harlay, comte de Beaumont, French ambassador in England, saw the proposed closer union as a negative in terms of France's interests; and more so when James brought the Anglo-Spanish War to an end in 1604.
-He cultivated good relations with a small group of prominent Scottish nobles who were committed to the French alliance.
-It had brought to Scotland some commercial advantages, and privileges for naturalisation.
+The Scots were long allied to France (the "Auld Alliance"), and had long been opponents of England, often to the point of war.
+Christophe de Harlay, comte de Beaumont, French ambassador in England, saw the proposed closer union as against France's interests, representing both a gain for England and the loss of a traditional ally; and more so when James brought the Anglo-Spanish War to an end in 1604.
+Beaumont cultivated good relations with a small group of prominent Scottish nobles who were committed to the French alliance.
+The Union had, however, brought to Scotland some commercial advantages, and privileges for naturalisation.
 Henry Savile and others analysed the union in terms of its security threat.

-The political systems of the two countries, despite some superficial similarities of structure, were in fact rather different.
-The councils and parliaments functioned in different ways, and the Scottish system had been in transition for two decades.
+The political systems of the two countries, despite high-level similarities of structure, functioned quite differently in practice.
+The councils and parliaments functioned in different ways; moreover, the Scottish system had been in flux for some time, while the English one was well-established.
 Scotland had a reputation for prolonged internal instability, a point brought up in the English parliament by the xenophobic Christopher Pigott in 1607.

 A full commercial and customs union was seen as against English interests; and Savile mentioned that Scotland would retain trading advantages with France.
 The Scottish economy was less well developed, its merchant ships smaller, and the existing trade between the two countries was not very extensive.
 Free trade, it was argued, would mostly benefit the Scots.